niksudan/discord-weekly/README.md

 - Popular artists (with total tracks)
 - Dominant genres (with percentages)
 - Most liked tracks (with total like score)
-- Top contributors (with total contributions)
+- Top curators (with total votes/contributions)
 - Number of tracks & playlist link

 ## Reacting to Songs